 A total of 140 questionnaire items were distributed to academic reviewers, who reviewed each item and indicated to keep, delete, or modify them.
 The focus of this analysis was to assess whether the items were thought to accurately measure the proposed sub-constructs according to the definitions provided, and if any additional domains needed to be covered.
 After deleting and purifying a number of items based on the feedback from the reviewers, 120 items were used as the large-scale questionnaire survey.
 Via e-mail, a survey questionnaire containing these items was sent to 593 randomly selected Korean manufacturing firms listed on the KOSPI and KOSDAQ Stock Market (www.daum.net).
 The typical respondent to the questionnaire held the title of Manager/Director of Operations or Information Technology.
 More than 88 percent of the survey respondents actively used ERP in their firms at the time of survey.
 To increase variability in the data and generalizability of the survey results, the instrument was targeted for eight different sectors of the Korean manufacturing firms.
-These industries included: SIC code 20 "Food and kindred products"; 26 "Paper and allied products"; 28 "Chemicals and allied products"; 32 "Stone, clay, glass, and concrete products"; 34 "Fabricated metal products"; 35 "Industrial machinery and equipment"; 36 "Electronic and other electric equipment": and 37 "Transportation equipment."
+These industries included: SIC code 20 "Food and kindred products"; 26 "Paper and allied products"; 34 "Fabricated metal products"; 35 "Industrial machinery and equipment,"